cristiantobol/developer-toolcamp/session_06_more_react.md

   );
 }
 ```
+We've also made a change to set the `className`.
+This will pick up a pre-defined
+style from `TitleBar.css` which will change the cursor to show that it is
+clickable when you hover over the title.

-In `App.jsx` add a new method called `handleDashBoard` which sets the `App`
+In `App.jsx` add a new method called `handleDashBoard`.
+This will set the `App`
-state so that the dashboard is showing again and no recipe is selected:
+state so that the dashboard is showing again and will also clear the selected
+recipe:
 ```javaScript
 handleDashBoard() {
   this.setState({